-Note: You can apply Optical Flow only from the timeline or Export Settings dialog box, and not from the Project panel.
+You can apply Optical Flow only from the timeline or Export Settings dialog box, and not from the Project panel.
 Timeline Search provides you with advanced search options that let you find and manage clips in complex timelines.
 For more information, see Find assets.

 You can apply Speed/Duration changes at the Project clip level or at the Sequence clip level.
-Changes made at the project level will be respected when adding new instances into a sequence.
-This is different than master clip effects though, because Speed/Duration changes will not be ripped into existing instances of that clip in your sequence(s).
+Changes made at the project level are respected when adding new instances into a sequence.
+It is different from master clip effects though, because Speed/Duration changes are not ripped into existing instances of that clip in your sequence.

 Do any of the following: